Lucien-MG/deep-rl-hugging-face/units/unit_2/notions.md

 # Introduction to Q-Learning

-In this unit, we’re going to dive deeper into one of the Reinforcement Learning methods:
+In this unit, we are going to dive deeper into one of the Reinforcement Learning methods:
 value-based methods and study our first RL algorithm: **Q-Learning**.

 In this unit: